 - Team-Based Review Management: assign customer feedback responses to the right internal teams.

-- Distributed Reporting: deliver the right notices and reports to stakeholders automatically, from departments within corporate to the individual locations.
+- Distributed Reporting: deliver the right notices and reports to stakeholders automatically, from corporate departments to individual locations.

 - Universal Reporting: connect local SEO data and insights with GSC local data.

-- Image Management: understand exactly what potential customers see when searching for your locations.
-(Local SEO is about being discovered and selected directly in search.)
+- Image Management: understand exactly what potential customers see when they search for your locations.

-The Best Local SEO Tools for Enterprise Businesses
+The Best Local SEO Tools for Multi-Location Enterprises

 LocalClarity (that’s us!) is a review and reputation management platform that lets you interact with your customers from all of your locations in a single control panel.